somedevfox/ultravineboom/README.md

 # ULTRAKILL: Vine Boom Mod

-WARNING: This creation nor it's creator is not affiliated with New Blood or Arsi "Hakita" Patala.
+WARNING: This creation nor it's creator are affiliated with New Blood or Arsi "Hakita" Patala.

 **ULTRAKILL: Vine Boom Mod** adds the vine boom sound whenever an enemy dies.